orchetect/MenuBarExtraAccess/README.md

 ## Known Issues

+- When using `.menuBarExtraStyle(.menu)`, SwiftUI causes the popup menu to block the runloop while the menu is open, which means:
+  - Observing the `isPresented` binding will not work as expected.
-- When using `.menuBarExtraStyle(.menu)`, the popup menu blocks the runloop so setting the `isPresented` binding to `false` while the menu is presented has no effect.
-The user must dismiss the menu themself to allow event flow to continue.
+  - Setting the `isPresented` binding to `false` while the menu is presented has no effect.
+  - The user must dismiss the menu themself to allow event flow to continue.
 We have no control over this until Apple decides to change the MenuBarExtra behavior.

 - There are edge cases where the status item gets confused and may invert its state.
 It may be related to how the underlying `MenuBarExtra` works.
 This is being investigated and a workaround may be possible for a future release.

 ## Author